The government have produced guidance on Transparency in Supply Chains to help employers meet their new responsibilities under the Modern Slavery Act.

 Other organisations affected by this Act:

-Many businesses and contractors who are not directly covered by the Act will have to report – if they are part of a supply chain – their actions in relation to tackling modern slavery to the end Client.
+Many businesses and contractors who aren’t directly covered by the Act will have to report – if they are part of a supply chain – their actions in relation to tackling modern slavery to the end Client.

 They may also be asked to, for example, sign new contractual terms that have commitments to anti-slavery and trafficking practices, or attend awareness training or receive guidance from their Client.